GabrielNobis/Thesis/README.md

 Moreover, you find in [ItoProcesses](./code/processes/ItoProcesses.py) an implementation to simulate Brownian motion, geometric Brownian motion and the triplet of final, minimal and maximal value of scaled Brownian motion with drift.
 See  [showcase_ItoProcesses](./code/processes/showcase_ItoProcesses.ipynb) for illustration.

-To simulate a differnet Ito process:
+To simulate a different Ito process:

 ```python
 YourProcess(Minibatch):